T. Tony Cai: Career

-Tony Cai was elected a Fellow of the Institute of Mathematical Statistics in 2006.

-In 2008, he received the COPSS Presidents’ Award from the Committee of Presidents of Statistical Societies.

-In 2009, Tony Cai was named the Medallion Lecturer at the Institute of Mathematical Statistics.

-In 2017, he was elected to the presidency of International Chinese Statistical Association (ICSA).
+In 2017, Cai was elected to the presidency of International Chinese Statistical Association (ICSA).

 Additional affiliations and memberships

-Tony Cai was a co-editor of the leading statistics journal, the Annals of Statistics from 2010 to 2012.
+Cai was a co-editor of the Annals of Statistics from 2010 to 2012.
 He has also served on editorial boards of several other journals, including Journal of the American Statistical Association (JASA), Journal of the Royal Statistical Society Series B (JRSSB), Statistics Surveys, and Statistica Sinica.